hineios/FAtiMA-DST/README.md

 #### Agent's State

-These beliefs represent the agent's state, what he is seeing, carrying and using.
+These beliefs represent the agent's state, what he is seeing, carrying and has equipped.

 |Belief|Description|
 |:---|:---|